SzymonNowakowski/DMRnet/README.md

 bugs have some additional test files dedicated to testing that the particular bug remains fixed.

 To this end the following test cases were identified:

 - `hard_case_DMRnet_insurance.R` - a compilation of tests for various previously identified bugs in DMRnet with data coming from [Insurance data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data).
  Please consult the comments in the file for more detailed information.

 - `hard_case_LAPACK_SVD_insurance.R` - the outstanding (not fixed) cases of GLAMER and DMRnet computation failure resulting from
  [`LAPACK` bug in `dgesdd` routine](https://github.com/Reference-LAPACK/lapack/issues/672) with data isolated from
  [Insurance data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data).

 - `hard_case_NA_insurance.R` - cases in which NA values were returned for GLAMER, DMRnet and DMR for [Insurance data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data) because design matrices involved were not of full rank.
 [PR#27](https://github.com/SzymonNowakowski/DMRnet/pull/27) and [PR#28](https://github.com/SzymonNowakowski/DMRnet/pull/28) fixed those issues.

 - `hard_case_GLAMER_promoter.R` - a problem with group constrained identified with GLAMER in data isolated from
  [Promoter data set](https://nbviewer.org/github/SzymonNowakowski/DMRnet/blob/testing_branch/result_promoter.pdf).
  The cause was that `grpreg` didn't observe the so called *group constraint* for one of the columns and returned two non-zero betas and one beta equal to zero.

 - `hard_case_SOSnet.R` - a problem in SOSnet with artificial data set (in which a matrix is close to - but not exactly - singular) resulting in numerical instabilities with QR calculations.

+- `hard_case_CV_airbnb.R` - a problem in model-dimension indexed CV resulting in mismatching model dimension in rare cases of different number of predictors in-between folds during the cross validation.
+The side effect of this bug has been larger than optimal models returned in case of this mismatch.
+In the extreme (even rarer) cases the returned model dimension exceeded the number of a computed `dmr.fit` models, which in effect led to incorrect `predict()` behavior.
+Fixed in [PR#34](https://github.com/SzymonNowakowski/DMRnet/pull/34) and [PR#35](https://github.com/SzymonNowakowski/DMRnet/pull/35).